Policies

 By submitting the manuscript, the Author agrees to the processing of the Author's personal data (and, where applicable, confirms that the Author has obtained permission from all other Authors to process their personal data).

-The GILE Foundation shall comply with all applicable laws, statutes and regulations relating to data protection and privacy and shall process such personal data in accordance with the Pact4Youth Association's Privacy Policy
+The Publisher shall comply with all applicable laws, statutes and regulations relating to data protection and privacy and shall process such personal data in accordance with the Pact4Youth Association's Privacy Policy Please refer to Chapter 5.
+Special Rules for the GILE Journal of Skills Development.

 The names and email addresses entered in the GJSD site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.